 Glossary

-Effective Date: May 1, 2014

-Notice and Disclaimer
+January 1, 2016Notice and Disclaimer

 NMDP Standards

-These standards set forth only the basic guidelines for programs working through the NMDP to facilitate hematopoietic cell transplants.
+These standards apply to activities performed by National Marrow Donor Program® (NMDP) participating centers and include processes from donor recruitment to distribution and administration of cellular therapy products facilitated through NMDP.
+These standards set forth only the minimal requirements for programs working through the NMDP to facilitate hematopoietic cell transplants.
 These standards do not set forth all that may be required of a facility or individual to conform to NMDP membership requirements, federal or state laws or regulations (or non-U.S. equivalent) or the standard of care prevailing in the relevant community.
 Each facility and individual must determine and follow any additional laws, regulations, practices and procedures that apply in their particular community.
 The NMDP disclaims all representations or warranties, expressed or implied, that compliance with the NMDP Standards will fulfill the requirements of all applicable federal or state laws and regulations (or their non-U.S. equivalent) or the standard of care prevailing in the relevant community.

 The nomenclature throughout these Standards is consistent with ISBT 128 terminology published by ICCBBA, Inc. However, acronyms such as HPC(CB), HPC(A) and HPC(M) are not intended to be used in labeling process or on product labels.